Minors & Double Majors

 SCHEDULE OF CLASSES | DEGREES AND MAJORS | REQUEST A MINOR OR DECLARE A DOUBLE MAJOR FORMS

 Are you interested in adding a minor to complement your major?
 Have you considered double majoring?
-Our School of Arts and Sciences offers a variety of minors and double major options through its six departments: Criminal Justice and Intelligence Studies, Education, Humanities and Social Sciences, Literary Arts, Natural Sciences, Engineering and Technology and Psychology.
+Our School of Arts and Sciences offers a variety of minors and double major options through its five departments: Criminal Justice and Intelligence Studies, Humanities and Social Sciences, Literary Arts and Social Justice, Natural Sciences, Engineering and Technology and Psychology.

 The required courses for each minor listed below can be found at the end of the each department's description in the School of Arts and Sciences section of the undergraduate catalog.